 How to Print with PLA?

 In this section you will learn how to set up ZMorph Multitool 3D Printer and Voxelizer to 3D print with PLA filament.
 Don’t worry if it’s your first time, we will guide you the best way we can.
+Read further to find the best 3D printer settings for PLA.

 If you’re 3D printing with PLA ZMorph 1.75 filament, you practically don’t have to do anything as we’ve prepared presets for you beforehand.
 Simply go to printing settings and from the list of filaments choose PLA ZMorph.
 If you don’t see the preset on the list, click on the “Open filament library wizard” icon and add settings of your preference (works only if you’re connected to the internet).